 My mindfulness practice presently involves the practice of Buddhism and Yoga, in its broader sense.
-I am a certified (RYT-200) Yoga and mediation teacher.
+I am a certified (ERYT-200) Yoga and mediation teacher.
 For more information about that, see my Yoga pages.
+Also, you may enjoy the experience of Yoga Nidra, a Yoga meditation practice.
+You can find my Yoga Nidra recordings on the Writings and Recordings page.

 Buddhism is many things.
 To some it's a religion.
 To others it's a philosophy.
 To me, and to many others, it is a way of approaching life and discovering and understanding the universe.
 The focus in Buddhism is on the direct experience of reality.
 That needs to be contrasted with - and is very different from - intellectual investigation.
 In many ways, intellectualism gets in the way of understanding, which is a concept very foreign to the way I have lived life for most of my years.
 It's difficult for me to explain the difference between an intellectual understanding of something and a direct perception or experience of it.
 But, think about it this way: You can have an intellectual understanding that your child loves you and you can have the actual experience of a child's love.
 The former is a conclusion the brain forms from certain past or present conditions.
 The latter is not the result of a thought process, but is instead something that is felt - without any particular reasoning.
 To me, the Buddhist concept of direct experience is a lot like that.